implexrr/cs50-coursework/README.md

 # [CS50x 2022 — Introduction to Computer Science](https://cs50.harvard.edu/x/2022/) - Problem Sets

 This repository contains all the coursework I did during CS50 in May of 2022.
-Please refer to Harvard's [academic honesty](https://cs50.harvard.edu/x/2022/honesty/) before looking at the code.
-Problem sets 8 and beyond were not completed as I decided to switch to the [Odin Project](https://www.theodinproject.com/) afterwards
+Problem sets 8 and beyond were not completed as I decided to switch to the [Odin Project](https://www.theodinproject.com/) afterwards.

+Disclaimer: Harvard's policy on Academic Honesty can be found [here](https://cs50.harvard.edu/x/2022/honesty/).
 - [Problem Set 1: C](/pset1)
   - [Hello :wave:](/pset1/hello)
   - [Mario (more) :mushroom:](/pset1/mario-more)